pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 This shows that the response redirects the use back to their account page and shows them the flash message that they now have full access to Point-Free.
-This makes writing complex and nuanced tests incredibly easy, and so there is no reason to not right lots of tests for all the subtle edge cases of your application's logic.
+This makes writing complex and nuanced tests incredibly easy, and so there is no reason to not write lots of tests for all the subtle edge cases of your application's logic.

 [assert-request-gh]: https://github.com/pointfreeco/pointfreeco/blob/5b5cd26d8240bd0e1afb77b7ef342458592c7366/Sources/PointFreeTestSupport/PointFreeTestSupport.swift#L42-L87
 [assert-request-example]: https://github.com/pointfreeco/pointfreeco/blob/a237ce693258b363ebfb4bdffe6025cc28ac891f/Tests/PointFreeTests/JoinMiddlewareTests.swift#L285-L309

 <!--Our recently released [MacroTesting][macro-testing-blog] library does just that.
 Users-->
 <!--of our library can test their macros by simply invoking `assertMacro` with a fragment of Swift-->